How to Apply for Housing

 Please Note: The traditional buildings are where the majority of our first-year students live, as space in the suite-style building is limited.

 7. Living & Learning Communities: Valdosta State University provides residential experiences commonly referred to as Living Learning Communities (LLC).
 These residents benefit from additional resources, support, and enhanced activities centered around a specific focus in order to elevate their residential experience.
-It is the belief that learning is an active and dynamic process that occurs both inside and outside the classroom and is a process in which students use several prospective's to learn.
+It is the belief that learning is an active and dynamic process that occurs both inside and outside the classroom and is a process in which students use several perspectives to learn.
 Click here to find out more about our LLC's.

 8. Housing Assignment Notification: Assignments will be released mid-July.
 The specific date will be announced in the early part of the summer.
 Students can log back into their housing portal account to see their assignment and roommate information posts in mid-July.
 Students may also log onto their Banner account to see their room assignment.